Lake Hills Roller Rink: Rockin' Roller Skating at Crossroads

 The roller rink was finally shuttered in the 1980s, sitting empty for a few years while the Safeway Corporation attempted to negotiate a purchase of the property.
 When that ultimately fell though, the building was razed in February 1998, making room for Crossroads Community Park.
 Meanwhile the nearby Crossroads Mall shifted ownership a time or two over the years, but generally thrived and at times offered its clientele both a concerts series and weekly swing dances.

-Liz Monta passed away on September 20, 2009, at age 69.
+Liz Monta died on September 20, 2009, at age 69.
 Howard Monta Jr., who worked for the Seattle Police Department until 1997 and went on to publish several books -- including a memoir titled Like a Cat with Nine Lives in 2001 -- suffered a stroke in March 2015 and moved to Crestwood Nursing Center in Shoreline.

 Sources: